hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 Both the NWBib editors who are responsible for cataloging and the development team are very pleased with the results of the project and the achieved possibilities of maintaining and using a larger spatial classification.
 In the rest of the text, we will outline the implementation and point out problems we ran into and decisions we had to make.

-## NWBib as part of hbz union catalogue
+## NWBib as part of the hbz union catalogue

 Before diving deeper into the actual project, a short explainer on how the technical and editorial work is divided between different people and institutions.
 NWBib editors are working at the University and State Libraries Düsseldorf and Münster while the whole underlying technical infrastructure (from cataloging to the web presence of NWBib) is managed by hbz which mostly means: the Open Infrastructure team (of which the author of this article is a member).